Indictment made public for man charged in El Paso attack

-EL PASO, Texas (AP) - Officials in Texas have released the grand jury indictment filed last week against a 21-year-old man accused of killing 22 people at an El Paso Walmart last month.
+EL PASO, Texas (AP) - Officials in Texas on Wednesday released the grand jury indictment filed last week against a man accused of killing 22 people at an El Paso Walmart last month.

-Patrick Crusius of Allen, Texas, was indicted last week on one count of capital murder of multiple persons for the Aug.
-3 mass shooting in the border city, but the indictment itself was not released until Wednesday.

-The one-page document offers few new details but lists the names of the 22 victims who were shot to death.
-Authorities said Crusius told officers he was targeting Mexicans in the attack.
+The one-page indictment against Patrick Crusius offers few new details but lists the names of the 22 victims who were killed in the Aug.
+3 mass shooting in the border city.

-El Paso prosecutors are seeking the death penalty for Crusius, who remains jailed without bond.
+Crusius, 21, of Allen, Texas, was indicted last week on one count of capital murder of multiple persons.
+El Paso prosecutors are seeking the death penalty.
+Crusius remains jailed without bond.

+A previously released arrest warrant prepared by police said Crusius told officers, “I’m the shooter,” and that he was targeting Mexicans.
+In court documents, prosecutors allege that Crusius published a screed shortly before the shooting that said it was “in response to the Hispanic invasion of Texas.”

+It cited another mass shooting in Christchurch, New Zealand, that killed scores of Muslims as inspiration for the attack.

 Sign up for Daily Newsletters